-Washington Post
+Perspective | These key federal jobs are long vacant.
+Federal workers are hurt because of it.

-With voting underway in most states, the six-member election commission, which enforces campaign finance laws, has only three.
-Without a fourth, it has no quorum and cannot vote on various issues, including enforcement matters or approve public funding requests from presidential candidates.
+With voting underway in most states, the six-member election commission, which enforces campaign finance laws, has only three members.
+Without a fourth, it has no quorum and cannot vote on various issues, including enforcement matters or to approve public funding requests from presidential candidates.

-The three member MSPB has none.
+The three-member MSPB has none.
+The board has been without a quorum for the entirety of Trump’s presidency.
 The FLRA’s general counsel office is empty.
+The authority has not had an appointed general counsel since Trump took office and without an acting general counsel since November 2017.

 These vacancies are consistent with the Republican drive toward smaller government, its opposition to organized labor and the denigration of government staffers.
-The board has been without a quorum for the entirety of Trump’s presidency.
-The authority has not had an appointed general counsel since Trump took office and without an acting general counsel since November 2017.
 These agencies cannot decide appeals, generally of management actions against employees, without people in those positions.

 Appeals are backing up at each agency.
 The board’s backlog is approaching 3,000 cases.
 The authority’s general counsel’s office has about 400 complaints needing action, according to an agency official.
 Not only are federal employees denied relief now, but when the next officials are installed, it will be a long time before they get relief from the mountain of waiting work.
 That diminishes the effectiveness of these government offices.